MagnusThome/RejsaCAN-ESP32/README.md

 ## CAN interface

-Using the ESP32's built in CAN driver and an on board CAN transceiver chip with a CAN termination resistor you can hook the board up straight to the car's OBD2 port or attach it directly on any CAN bus.
+You can hook the board up straight to the car's OBD2 port or attach it directly to any CAN bus.
 You just need to connect the four wires.
 12V power, ground, CAN high and low.

-More CAN ports can be added using the readily available and cheap MCP2515 boards.
+There is of course a bus termination resitor on the board, it can be disabled if not needed.
+More CAN ports can be added using cheap MCP2515 boards.

 ## Three on board LEDs